TheRetroWeb/PicoPOST/README.md

 manually install the necessary extensions for C++ development and CMake build systems, then follow the configuration wizard for setting up the bare-metal ARM GCC compiler.

+### Customize the firmware

+There are a couple of details you might want to tune at compile time.
+More specifically, you may want to better calibrate the voltage monitor to show more accurate results.

+In the primary `firmware\CMakeLists.txt` file, there are three variables you can set to skew the final ADC conversion result.
+These were added to account for resistor tolerances in the voltage divider circuits.
+- `CALIBADJ_5V`, correction factor for the +5V rail
+- `CALIBADJ_12V`, correction factor for the +12V rail
+- `CALIBADJ_N12V`, correction factor for the -12V rail

+Calculating these factors is pretty straight forward:
+- Install the default firmware
+- Connect PicoPOST to your computer of choice with a known good power supply
+- Enter `Voltage Monitor` mode
+- Turn on the computer
+- With a multimeter, measure the rail voltage as close as possible to PicoPOST
+- Compute the required calibration factor by dividing the measured value with the one shown by PicoPOST
+- Edit the `CALIBADJ` variable and build the firmware again

-##  4. <a name='Flashingthefirmware'></a>Flashing the firmware
+## Flashing the firmware

-In order to load new firmware, the Pico must be booted into UF2 mode.\
+1. In order to load new firmware, the Pico must be booted into UF2 mode:
-If the board is powered off, keep the BOOTSEL button pressed while plugging the USB cable into the Pico itself.\
+   - If the board is powered off, keep the BOOTSEL button pressed while plugging the USB cable into the Pico itself.
-If the board is already powered, you can short the "Pico Reset" pins on the back of the card instead of removing the USB cable.\
+   - If the board is already powered, you can short the "Pico Reset" pins on the back of the card instead of removing the USB cable.
-Alternatively, if the board is powered via USB from a PC with a data cable, you can move to the Update FW menu entry.
+   - Alternatively, if the board is powered via USB from a PC with a data cable, you can move to the `Update FW` menu entry.
 By pressing Enter, the Pico will then be rebooted into UF2 mode automatically.

-A mass storage device should be now mounted on your computer.
+2. A mass storage device should be now mounted on your computer.

-Drag and drop (or copy and paste) the `.uf2` firmware file into the device.
+3. Drag and drop (or copy and paste) the `.uf2` firmware file into the device.
-Once loaded, it will automatically restart and disconnect.
+4. Once loaded, it will automatically restart and disconnect.

-If all went well, you should now be greeted by the main menu on the OLED display.
+5. If all went well, you should now be greeted by the main menu on the OLED display.\
+   You can verify the current firmware version by entering the `Info` page.

-##  5. <a name='Directories'></a>Directories
+## Directories

 ```
 datasheets/  Reference documentation for components used in the PicoPOST